vedi/cocos2dx-store/README.md

 ## Storage & Meta-Data

-_CCStoreInventory_ and _CCStoreInfo_ are important storage and metadata classes you should use when you want to perform all store operations:
+`CCStoreInventory` and `CCStoreInfo` are important storage and metadata classes you should use when you want to perform all store operations:
-* _CCStoreInventory_ is a convenience class to let you perform operations on VirtualCurrencies and VirtualGoods.
-Use it to fetch/change the balances of VirtualItems in your game (using their ItemIds!)
+* `CCStoreInventory` is a convenience class to let you perform operations on `CCVirtualCurrencies` and `CCVirtualGood`s.
+Use it to fetch/change the balances of `CCVirtualItem`s in your game (using their ItemIds!)
-* _CCStoreInfo_ is where all meta data information about your specific game can be retrieved.
-It is initialized with your implementation of _CCIStoreAssets_ and you can use it to retrieve information about your specific game.
+* `CCStoreInfo` is where all meta data information about your specific game can be retrieved.
+It is initialized with your implementation of `CCIStoreAssets` and you can use it to retrieve information about your specific game.

 The on-device storage is encrypted and kept in a SQLite database.
 SOOMLA has a [cloud-based](http://dashboard.soom.la) storage service (The SOOMLA Highway) that allows this SQLite to be synced to a cloud-based repository that you define.

 **Example Usages**

-* Get all the VirtualCurrencies:
+* Get all the `CCVirtualCurrencies`:

     ```cpp
     CCArray *vcArray = soomla::CCStoreInfo::sharedStoreInfo()->getVirtualCurrencies();